yasdel/mmrecsys_survey20/README.md

 # Recommender System Leveraging Multimedia Content

-A table of adversarial learning publications in recommender systems.
-This page will be ****periodically**** updated to include recent works.
+A table of publications on multimedia recommender systems, in particular recommender systems that leverage multimedia content.
+This page will be ****periodically**** updated to include the most recent works.
 Please contact us if your work is not in the list.

-The table is complement of the survey below.

-[***Multimedia Recommender Systems*** ]
+The table serves as overview and extension of the works discussed in the following survey.
+Please consider citing it if you think it is useful.

 ```
 @article{mmrecsys2020deldjoo,